debops/debops/docs/code-standards-policy.rst

 Share configuration state with other roles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a role need to know a configuration state of another role it MUST NOT access
+If a role needs to know a configuration state of another role it MUST NOT access
 inventory variables of the source role.
 This impedes the portability of a role
 and effectively makes the source role its hard dependency.
 Instead, roles SHOULD
 expose public data structures as needed for other roles to use as Ansible local